 There are loads of groups in my area and I've sold several things on them.
 One thing sold within five minutes of posting – I'd put it on eBay a few times with no takers.
 I like it because it's more like traditional classified selling.
 Someone likes something you're selling, they come round for a look, hand over their dosh and off they trundle.- hermum

 I use Facebook to sell household items and find it excellent.
 I'm a member of 10 groups in my area – the best bit's there are no fees.- kelpie35

 Let us know how you've got on in the Facebook Selling Tips discussion.

 Thousands of Facebook buying and selling groups have sprung up across the UK.
 To get started, search for your area or postcode in the main search box, alongside words such as 'selling', 'sale' or 'buy'.

-Many areas have several groups – for example, in Manchester there's Manchester Buy, Sell And Swap, Manchester Buy, Sell, Swap and Manchester & Salford Buy/Sell/Swap/Giveaway (though we've no specific feedback on these groups).
+Many areas have several groups – for example, in Manchester there's Manchester Buy, Sell And Swap, Manchester Buy, Sell and Trade and Manchester & Salford Buy/Sell/Swap/Giveaway (though we've no specific feedback on these groups).

 It's worth joining as many groups as you can find, though some are busier and deal in higher-quality wares than others.
 Ramp up your chances by joining one or two bordering areas, especially if they're well-to-do.

 To start selling, just click 'Join group', and an administrator should approve you within 24 hours.
 Once you've joined, Facebook suggests similar groups – a list should pop up on the right-hand side, or just hit 'New groups' on the left-hand side.

 Another cheeky way to scout out top groups is to check the 'about' sections in members' profiles to see which ones they've joined.